Charity Navigator Logo

 Unfortunately, organizations with one or more active alerts of any type are not eligible for inclusion in our Where to Give Now Lists.

-The only way to remove an alert related to an organization’s delinquency within a state is to regain good standing within the state referenced in the alert.
+An alert related to an organization’s delinquency within a state will be removed when the organization regains good standing within the state referenced in the alert.
 Delinquency-based alerts are generated automatically and removed automatically based on the data set released by the relevant state (i.e., California’s publication of organizations that May Not Operate or Solicit for Charitable Purposes).

 Charity Navigator makes a good faith attempt to notify organizations of Charity Navigator’s intention to issue an alert prior to publication.
 Organizations are encouraged to submit additional contextual or counterfactual information for the committee to review, either before or after publication, for potential prevention or removal of an alert.